pvlasov/cv/model-driven-development/README.md

 * Generates model code and optionally edit and editor code.
 * Implements business logic either as EOperations, or as external classes working on the model, or as a combination of thereof.

 One of very strong features of EMF is automated merging of generated and hand-crafted code.
 And a nice thing is that one can use this functionality in their [own code](https://github.com/Nasdanika/codegen/blob/118f9dc88f5f568d144564c6c5f623c0ce32ce74/org.nasdanika.codegen/src/org/nasdanika/codegen/java/impl/CompilationUnitImpl.java#L159).
+While code generation and modeling provide immense benefits, manual coding is still required.
+With auto-merging a person writing method implementations operates in the context of code generated from a model.
+The generated code provides higher level structure and plumbing allowing the developer to focus on coding a particular piece of functionality.

 It is also possible to create models with [XCore](https://wiki.eclipse.org/Xcore), but I faced some issues trying to persist XCore-generated models into a CDO repository.